-The DegreeWorks system provides main campus students and their advisors with up-to-date information on progress toward graduation.
+The DegreeWorks system provides the Morgantown campus students and their advisors with up-to-date information on progress toward graduation.
 This system is not available on the regional campuses.

-The Faculty Senate has 123 senators representing the main campus and the regional campuses, Potomac State in Keyser and WVU Tech in Montgomery.
+The Faculty Senate has 123 senators representing the Morgantown, Potomac State and WVU Tech campuses.
 Senators help guide the academic pursuits of the University, represent all faculty members and can express your views to the larger campus community.
-Get more information at: http://facultysenate.wvu.edu/.

-To see the Faculty Handbook and get information about faculty policies, advancement, awards, development workshops and more, visit: http://wvufaculty.wvu.edu/
+The Faculty Handbook has information about policies, advancement, awards, development workshops and more.

-WVU+kc, or Kuali, is a tool for research compliance, award administration and external funding notifications. http://kuali.wvu.edu/
+WVU+kc , or Kuali, is a tool for research compliance, award administration and external funding notifications.

 Student Evaluation of Instruction (SEI): Faculty use am electronic student evaluation of instruction tool for all courses 5.
 This product, called Blue, is developed by eXplorance and fully integrated with eCampus.
 Login at it.wvu.edu/sei.